infinum/wordpress-handbook/WordPress as API/WordPress GraphQL API.md

 ### GraphQL in WordPress

-GraphQL in WordPress can be enables via [WPGraphQL plugin](https://www.wpgraphql.com/).
+GraphQL in WordPress can be enabled via the [WPGraphQL plugin](https://www.wpgraphql.com/).
 It is a free plugin, hosted on the WordPress plugin repository.
-It comes with a pretty useful GraphiQL tool that allows you to preview GraphQL schema and test out some queries.
+It comes with a pretty useful _GraphiQL_ tool that allows you to preview GraphQL schema and test out some queries.

 ![GraphiQL initial view](../img/graphiql-1.png "GraphiQL initial view")